Healthy Homes Assessment Te Hauke

 Te Hauke Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Te Hauke and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement in all Te Hauke and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes